 Forskolin vs. Garcinia Cambogia

-The effects of forskolin are often claimed to be similar to that of garcinia cambogia, another natural “miracle” weight loss supplement.
-However, like most weight loss supplements, its true results are not quite as exciting as the testimonials.
-Like forskolin, garcinia cambogia gives some minor aid in weight loss but is not effective at “melting belly fat away.”
+The effects of forskolin are often claimed to be similar to that of garcinia cambogia, another popular weight loss supplement.
+Like forskolin, garcinia cambogia gives some minor aid in weight loss but is not effective at getting rid of belly fat.

-Let’s take a look at the similarities and differences of these two hyped supplements.
+Let’s take a look at the similarities and differences of these two weight loss supplements.

 Forskolin and garcinia cambogia have the following in common: